chtoucas/Narvalo.NET/docs/Guidelines.md

 from the .NET team with few differences:
 - Namespace imports should be specified at the top of the file, _inside_ the namespace declarations.
   In case of namespace conflict, use the 'global::' prefix.
-- Do not use language keywords for methods calls (i.e. `Int32.Parse` instead of `int.Parse`) and for object creation.
+- Do not use language keywords for methods calls (i.e. `Int32.Parse` instead of `int.Parse`), for object creation and when used with `typeof`.
 - Do not use PascalCasing to name private constants, prefer `MY_PRIVATE_CONSTANT` over `MyPrivateConstant`.

 We also enforce the following rules: